emdb-empiar/ahds/WritingNotes.md

   * Check how list of non block items are represented in memory
-  * Check if format of lists can be altered directly or if a helper class for formatting lists in Amira Header style can handled by above approach )* discuss if outputting comments should be supported and how
+  * Check if format of lists can be altered directly or if a helper class for formatting lists in Amira Header style can handled by above approach
+  * discuss if outputting comments should be supported and how
+  * How to handle Structures which require meta arrays like HxSpreadSheet or HxSurface patches.